 The Route du Fjord crosses both shores of the unique Saguenay Fjord, mainly on routes 170 to the south and 172 to the north.
-It covers a total of 235 km (146 miles) between the municipalities of Petit-Saguenay and Tadoussac.
-It can be accessed from the Charlevoix, Quebec City and Côte-Nord regions.
-It can also be discovered by car, motorcycle or bicycle, since the Véloroute du Fjord du Saguenay runs along its entire length.
-It is a cycling route adapted to lovers of challenges, mountains and pleasures.
+It covers a total of 235 km between the municipalities of Petit-Saguenay and Tadoussac.
+It can be accessed from the Charlevoix, Quebec City and North Shore regions.
+It can be discovered by car, motorcycle or bicycle, since the Véloroute du Fjord runs along its entire length.
+A cycling route adapted to lovers of challenges, mountains and pleasures.
 Along the way, you will pass through picturesque villages, each one as picturesque as the next, and you won't want to miss a stop to contemplate the postcard-like landscapes.
-Two of them are even ranked among the most beautiful in Quebec: L'Anse-Saint-Jean on the south shore and Sainte-Rose-du-Nord on the north shore.
+Two of them are even classified among the most beautiful in Quebec: L'Anse-Saint-Jean on the south shore and Sainte-Rose-du-Nord on the north shore.

 The Navettes maritimes du Fjord offers different tours between the municipalities of Saguenay (Arr.
 La Baie) and Tadoussac in order to observe the highest headlands of the Fjord directly by navigating its waters aboard one of its 3 boats.
 Several other companies also offer various possibilities of navigating this mythical portion of the Saguenay River such as kayaking, zodiac, sailing and even rabaska!